bozemanpass/yarnball/ARTICLE.md

 ## yarn.lock

-You might be wondering "doesn't yarn.lock solve these kinds of version resolution surprises?".
-The short answer is "not really" because yarn.lock (and its npm sibling package-lock.json) are never included in a published package.
-These files only exist in a source code environment (where yarn install would be run) and only affect resolution of "first level" dependencies of that source code project.
+You might be wondering, "Doesn't yarn.lock solve these kinds of version resolution surprises?"
+The short answer is "not really" because yarn.lock (and its npm sibling package-lock.json) only affects the source code project where `yarn install` is run.
-In reality yarn.lock can make things more confusing not less, and leads to having multiple different versions of the same package.
+The yarn.lock files of dependencies will not be used.
+This can make things more confusing not less, since you probably imagined that the versions specified in your yarn.lock file&ndash;the versions you tested with before publishing your package&ndash;would also be used at runtime, when that may not be the case.
 For a longer answer see [this article](https://gajus.medium.com/stop-using-package-lock-json-or-yarn-lock-909035e94328).

 ## Command Line Yarnball